TONY KEARNS Film Editor

 00 353 (0)86 381 7551 (Ireland) 00 44 (0)7770 39 70 80 (UK)

 BLACK MIRROR 'METALHEAD'

 The first Black Mirror episode filmed entirely in black and white, the episode follows the plight of Bella (Maxine Peake) trying to flee from a robotic "dog" after the unexplained collapse of human society.
-The "dog" was influenced by Boston Dynamics' robotic dogs.

 THE LODGERS is set in rural Ireland during its war of independence in the early 1920s and tells the story of Anglo-Irish twins Rachel and Edward who are just about to turn eighteen.
 They reside in a crumbling manor on the edge of a village, where they have lived alone since their parents' untimely death.
 Except they are not entirely alone - for they share the house with an unseen spiritual force which resides in the basement, known only as The Lodgers.
 The twins must live by very strict rules set out by The Lodgers, or face unknown and devastating punishments.
 The film was directed by Brian O'Malley (Let Us Prey) and produced by Ruth Treacy and Julianne Forde of Tailored Films from a script written by David Turpin.
 It stars Charlotte Vega, Bill Milner, Eugene Simon (Game Of Thrones), David Bradley (Harry Potter, Game Of Thrones) and Moe Dunford (Patrick's Day).